Single vs. Multi-Collagen: Which is Best for Youthful Skin?

 Collagens Type V and X

 Accessory collagens, Types V and X, contribute greatly to the efficiency of other collagen types.
-Type V forms connections among fibers, supports formation of collagen fibers, improves general structure of the skin, and promotes efficiency of all the other collagens.
+Type V supports formation of collagen fibers, improves general structure of the skin, and promotes efficiency of all the other collagens.

-Type X helps form the network by supporting it in its assembly and promoting better tissue organization while facilitating absorption and proper development of collagen.
+Type X supports Type V by helping to form the network by promoting better tissue organization while facilitating absorption and proper development of collagen.

 - Type V: Fiber connections, collagen fiber formation, structure improvement of skin and enhancement of effectiveness.